Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2018

 D2L and other technical details: The D2L website (login) is: http://d2l.arizona.edu

-If you become ill with the flu, do not come to class until you have had no fever for 24 hours.
+If you become ill with the flu or something else, do not come to class until you have had no fever for 24 hours.
 You are responsible for contacting me via email or phone as soon as you can to let me know you are ill.
 You are also responsible for any work missed while you are ill.
 If you miss a quiz for a legitimate reason, let me know, and I'll see how I can help you.

 DISCUSSIONS, ACADEMIC BEHAVIOR, EXPECTATIONS: